opetchey/RREEBES/README.md

 We will likely spend a lot of time on any single paper, so their selection is very important.
 Please make suggestions [here](possible_papers.md).
 Raw data must be available.
 Reproduction should appear feasible in a couple of months (eight meetings) at most.
+Probably good to focus on papers with mostly analyses of empirical data (rather than lots of numerical modelling).
 Please email authors of a paper when we start the reproduction, telling them what we're up to.

 ## Reproduction guidelines